China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 President Trump's US-Chinese trade war has led to a shrinking trade between the two largest economies in the world - China and America.
 The trade war caused US investments in China to decrease, as American companies had to pay higher tariffs to import their goods on US soil.
 As a result, many investors chose to pack up for alternative countries and manufacture in markets with lower tariffs and labor costs.

 Vietnam is the 1st destination for companies leaving China due to the trade war, and this trade war has been one of the biggest economic boosters for the country.
 Thousands of major companies have closed their Chinese factories and moved to Vietnam over the last few years.
-However, some speculate that Vietnam will eventually hit a bottleneck regarding how many factories the country can accommodate.
+However, some speculate that Vietnam will eventually hit a bottleneck in terms of how many factories the country can accommodate.

 The trade war triggered events that made people speculate on trade-dependent countries' futures.
 Vietnam emerged as the biggest beneficiary, and some reports claimed manufacturers were moving Chinese products to Vietnam and rebranding them as Vietnamese to lower their import tariffs.
 As a result, while China is losing its market share in exports to the US, Vietnam is exporting more than ever, and Vietnamese goods easily penetrate the US and European markets.